 Inside the exhibit, there’s also a gift shop and bistro, to get yourself souvenirs and buy food before moving on.
 For those staying at Hótel Tindastóll, you have less than a 100-meter walk to reach the facility.

 If you want to take a unique trip that few tourists embark on, head north and stay at Hótel Tindastóll.
 While Reykjavík and Akureyri offer wonderful experiences, it is smaller towns like Sauðárkrókur which showcase classic Iceland, as they are less affected by the influences coming from the US and the rest of Europe.

 If you do feel like experiencing a bigger urban area, Iceland’s second-largest town, Akureyri is a short drive away.
 Even though it takes second place outside of the Capital Region, Akureyri still only contains around 18,000 people.
 You’ll have room to breathe, as well as plenty of activities to choose from.
-Select your car today and hit the open road!
+Book your rental car in Iceland today and hit the open road!